dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 loaded up in ram, and so fetching the embeddings is very quick.
 In some use cases they serve as hints, in others they

-The only requirement is that they be acceptably determinisitic - so an AI query can be run without a complete set of embeddings being returned, and in some cases this is acceptable.
+The only requirement is that they be acceptably deterministic - so an AI query can be run without a complete set of embeddings being returned, and in some cases this is acceptable.
 In others, a full embeddings search may be required.
-Eitherway, the proposer declares the results of the query so the witnesses can reproduce the query.
+Either way, the proposer declares the results of the query so the witnesses can reproduce the query.

 The approot has a function that can be called to fetch embeddings that is